 Gas burners have some advantages over electric cooktops when it comes to cooking meals.
 There are many cooking enthusiasts who refuse to cook with anything other than gas.
-Gas burners do a great job when those tiny little holes that the flames are supposed to come out of aren't clogged.
+Gas burners are most effective when those tiny little holes that the flames come out of aren't clogged.
 A clogged gas burner will give off a weak flame, or in some cases, no flame at all.
-Find out how to keep your gas burner clean and operational.
+Learn all about how to keep your gas burner clean and operational.

 Read the Manufacturer's Instructions

 Knowing what kind of care is best for your appliance will go a long way in protecting your investment.
-A manual will help you know which areas are safe to remove for cleaning, making your job a much easier one.
-The manual may even suggest recommended products.
+A product manual for your cooktop will help you know which areas are safe to remove for cleaning, making your job a much easier one.
+The manual may even suggest recommended cleaning products (or products or ingredients to avoid).
 This can be a good starting point in figuring out how to clean and unclog your burners.

 Unclog the Burner